4d/docs/website/translated_docs/es/Concepts/parameters.md

 ## Returning values

 Data can be returned from methods.
-For example, the following line is a statement that uses the built-in command, `Length`, to return the length of a string.
+Data can be returned from methods.
 The statement puts the value returned by `Length` in a variable called *MyLength*.
 Here is the statement:

 ```4d
 MyLength:=Length("How did I get here?")